alexeikravchuk/Oimo.js/README.md

     restitution: 0.2,
     belongsTo: 1, // The bits of the collision groups to which the shape belongs.
     collidesWith: 0xffffffff; // The bits of the collision groups with which the shape collides.
-    // gravity: [0, -1, 0] // you can set your own gravity for the body, for example for a bullet so that it flies straight });
+    gravity: [0, -1, 0] // you can set own gravity for the body, for example for a bullet so that it flies straight });

 var body = world.add({